Labor Law Poster Frequently Asked Questions

 Do we have to have any of our posters in Spanish?

-- The FMLA poster, which is required for employers with 50 or more employees, must be posted in a language other than English if a “significant” portion of workers are not literate in English.
+- The federal FMLA poster, which is required for employers with 50 or more employees, must be posted in a language other than English if a “significant” portion of workers are not literate in English.
 If a significant portion of workers are not literate in English, employers must post the notice in a language in which the employees are literate.
 The federal government does not define “significant.”

 - The Migrant and Seasonal Agricultural Worker Protection Act poster, which is only required for agricultural employers with migrant and seasonal workers, must be posted in Spanish or another language common to migrant or seasonal workers who are not literate in English.